The Bodyguard World Tour: Overview

-With the enormous success of the movie and its soundtrack, Houston went on an extensive world tour to support her projects.
-Houston began rehearsals two months after giving birth to daughter, Bobbi Kristina Brown.
-The opening date was in Miami on July 5, 1993.
-Houston received a lot of flak for showing up late and then telling a fan who wanted an autograph to sit down.
-Houston played five nights at Radio City Music Hall in New York City, and then played six nights at the Sands Hotel & Casino in Atlantic City.
+Houston launched the tour at the James L. Knight Center Theater in Miami, Florida on July 5, 1993.
+Houston received a lot of flak during that show for showing up late and then telling a fan who wanted an autograph to sit down; however the show was still a resounding success after the singer calmed things down.
+Houston played five consecutive sold-out nights at Radio City Music Hall in New York City, and then played six nights at the Sands Hotel & Casino in Atlantic City.
+Despite the initial success of smaller venues, which Houston added dates due to initial dates quickly selling out, Houston continued performing at bigger venues including the Hollywood Bowl in Los Angeles.

-Most of the shows during this 1993 US leg were in theaters because Houston wanted an intimate setting.
-During the US leg, Houston took a break to fly over to Europe to accompany husband Bobby Brown on his tour.
+During the first US leg, Houston took a break to fly over to Europe to accompany husband Bobby Brown on his tour.
 Gospel act Angie & Debbie Winans were the opening act for the 1993 US leg.
-During the second North American leg in 1994, Houston performed at the opening ceremony of the 1994 FIFA World Cup at the Rose Bowl Stadium.
+Houston continued the tour in Europe where, unlike the United States, Houston would perform at stadiums and arenas.
+After booking her UK tours in the past at London's Wembley Arena, Houston instead performed at the much larger Earls Court Exhibition Centre for this tour.